-Rock climbing is some extreme adventure idea that you might want to add to your bucket list.
+Rock climbing is an extreme adventure idea that you might want to add to your bucket list.
 And there are plenty of rock climbing courses all over the US that can help you practice and improve your skills!

 8. Seize A Whitewater Rafting Opportunity

 Unlike floating on a river in an inner tube, whitewater rafting needs more practice because it makes you face possibly rough waters and rapids.
 You can try this in Rocky Mountain National Park.

 Or, visit one of the many rafting companies in Idaho along the Payette River near Cascade Idaho or the Salmon River where you’ll find more whitewater than any other state!

 9. Master Fishing

 One of the fun things to do while camping is to go fishing.
 You can always see fishing scenes in movies when they’re showing family members having quality time — especially for father and sons.

 It’s a nice hobby to pass the time and you can enjoy it with kids without them needing a fishing license (if you’re fishing in a lake or campground)!